Hashmat Karzai

-Hashmat Karzai was an Afghan-American businessman and political advisor.
+Hashmat Khan Karzai was an Afghan-American businessman and political advisor.

 Biography

 Hashmat Khalil Karzai was born in Afghanistan.
 He was a cousin of Afghan President Hamid Karzai.
 Karzai ran security and construction companies in Afghanistan.
 He was a powerbroker in the Kandahar Province and was seen as a tribal leader of the Popalzai, a Pashtun tribe.
 He was a supporter of presidential candidate Ashraf Ghani.
 Some sources go as far as to call him his "campaign manager."
 Additionally, he held an American passport.

 Personal life

 Karzai had a pet lion and smoked cigars.
 He was called by many in Kandahar as the "Lion of Kandahar".

 Death

 Hashmat Karzai was killed by a suicide bomber at his private residence in Karz near Kandahar on July 29, 2014.